-As many teachers are relying on digital learning, we wanted to share some useful tips on how to keep students engaged.
+As many teachers are relying on digital learning, we wanted to share 6 useful tips on how to keep students engaged.

 Your enthusiasm shines through to your students, so bring joy and excitement in your learning.
 Whether you are sitting in front of a screen or in front of the class physically, being engaged and curious in learning inspires your pupils to want to learn and do the tasks with the same attitude.